BRINGING HOME A RESCUE DOG

 2. Learn about dog behaviour

 If this is the first dog you’ve ever owned, I strongly recommend you up-skill yourself on dog behaviour before you take your dog home.
 This will enable you to understand what your dog is trying to say to you, and how to manage those messages, so that your relationship gets off to the best possible start.
-My online dog training program, Dog Zen, is one option that will give you the best possible understanding of your dog.
+My Dog Zen book will give you a fantastic base and understanding of dog behaviour, and it’s also a training manual that will help you get your dog skilled up!
+If you’re adopting a rescue puppy, my Puppy Zen book is the best place to start.

 3. Prepare your home